FJD-CEPH/aCNViewer/README.md

 ### Limitations

 aCNViewer has a few limitations including the fact that it does not currently account for intra-tumor heterogeneity.
 Indeed, having a simultaneous view on the copy number landscape along with the clonality status of these events could help better understand the mechanisms of a disease.
 Another current limitation of aCNViewer is the absence of a function to compare two groups of samples.
-One simple way to do that, though, would be to generate the quantitative histograms for both groups separately and compare these plots (as we did in Fig 2 of the article).
+One simple way to do that, though, would be to generate the quantitative histograms for both groups separately and compare these plots (as we did in Fig 2 of the article below).

+### Citation

+aCNViewer: comprehensive genome-wide visualization of absolute copy number and copy neutral variations. *Victor Renault, Jörg Tost, Fabien Pichon, Shu-Fang Wang-Renault, Eric Letouzé, Sandrine Imbeaud, Jessica Zucman-Rossi, Jean-François Deleuze & Alexandre How-Kit.* PLoS One.
+2017 Dec 19;12(12):e0189334. doi: 10.1371/journal.pone.0189334. eCollection 2017.